DecisionsDev/odm-docker-kubernetes/troubleshooting/LDAP/README.md

 ## Usage on Windows

-The script can be run in Windows Linux Sub-system.
+The script can be run in Windows Subsystem for Linux (WSL).

 Alternatively, you can manually start the `ldap-sdk-tools` pod and run a `ldapsearch` using parameters in a file.